 Only appropriately trained professionals should attempt to make a diagnosis of a mental health concern.
-However, this school will provide information and signposting services to children and parents and assist with the teaching of emotional health and wellbeing to children in our curriculum.
+However, St Marys will provide information and signposting services to children and parents and assist with the teaching of emotional health and wellbeing to children in our curriculum

-Refer to the Department for Education guidance on mental health and behaviour in schools10 for more information.
+Refer to the Department for Education guidance on mental health and behaviour in schools for more information.